-“Securing this multi-year funding validates the ongoing work we have been doing to better extend higher education opportunities to this often overlooked population,” Rayna Momen, sociology doctoral candidate and co-writer of the proposal, said.
+“Securing multi-year funding from Laughing Gull in 2021 validated the ongoing work we have been doing to better extend higher education opportunities to this often overlooked population,” said Program Coordinator Rayna Momen.
 “We are grateful to the various stakeholders for believing in our vision.”

 Advisory Council members

 Lauri Andress, Associate Dean, University of New Mexico College of Population Health

 Laura Brady, Director, Center for Writing Excellence, WVU

 Lupe Davidson, Woodburn Professor of Women’s and Gender Studies; Associate Dean for Social Justice, WVU